tdauth/warcraft-iii-wishlist/README.md

 This API would allow players to select more than 12 units at once.
 The UI would need some adaptions to show more than 12 unit icons at once.
+Currently, retrieving the main selected unit has to be done with this workaround: [GetMainSelectedUnit](https://www.hiveworkshop.com/threads/getmainselectedunit.325337).

 * Missile API which allows creating missiles manually.
 * Unit and item stock API which allows setting and getting the stock values for items from shops.